Jonathan-Gander/WhatsNewView/README.md

 ### Quick start

-In file you want to add a chart:
+In file you want to display `WhatsNewView`:

 ```swift
 import WhatsNewView